tatianegercina/FinTech/01-Lesson-Plans/07-SQL/2/Activities/07-Stu_Subqueries/README.md

 2. Find the staff records of those who have helped customers make payments.

-3. Find the rental records of all films that have been paid for.
+3. Find the rental records of all films that have been rented out and paid for.

 ## Bonus